maxlandon/wiregost/README.md

 * Help for MSF listeners / eventually a separate module.
 * Check all proc/priv/execute commands.
 * Check why obfuscated implants cannot be generated at the same time without messing the namespace up
+* Rewrite Makefile with C2, Console and Data Service

 **Modules**
 * Add stagers modules